Webhook Format and Processing

 Preventing Duplicate Processing

-As discussed above, it is possible to receive the same webhook event twice.
-This can occur if the network connection breaks, or you return an error code, but you have already processed it.
+It is possible to receive the same webhook event more than once.
+This can occur if the network connection breaks or an error code is returned after the event has already been processed.

 Webhooks & Source IP Addresses